Skip to content

 Version-1.4.6

-DataKit allows you to configure global labels for all the data it collects.
-Global labels fall into two categories:
+Datakit allows you to configure global tags for all collected data.
+Global tags are divided into two categories:

-• Host class global variable: The collected data is closely related to the current host, such as CPU/memory and other metric data.
+• Global Host Tags(GET): Collected data is bound to the current host, such as CPU/memory metrics.

 ip = "__datakit_ip"